PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Do you like my accommodations?"
 Dimsbury asked, still looking at her intently.

 Asarah scanned the clutter of the round room.
-It was the nicest decorated cave she had ever seen, but it was still a cave.
-Across the room from her a disturbing-looking flame danced in a gigantic glass receptacle.
-It was disturbing to look at, but somehow she couldn't look away.
+It was certainly the nicest decorated cave she had ever seen, but it was still a cave.
+Her eye was drawn to the disturbing-looking flame that danced in a gigantic glass receptacle.
+She didn't like looking at it, but somehow she couldn't look away.
 It was every color and no color at the same time.
 It flickered and danced, but somehow the flame always seemed to be somehow out of focus.
 As she stared at it, she became queasy.

 "You are a brave woman to stare so boldly into my flame.
-There are not many who can tolerate the site of it for so long."
+There are not many who can tolerate the site of it for so long," said Dimsbury, stepping out from behind the desk and moving to stand close behind Asarah.

-Asarah forced herself to keep looking, "What is it?"
+Asarah forced herself to keep looking at the eerie flame.
+She asked, "What is it?"

 "What isn't it?
 That is the better question.
 It is the source, the power that binds and fuels all magic."

-"Is it dangerous," she asked, playing to his vanity.
+"Is such power dangerous?" she asked, thinking that she was playing to his vanity.

-> when the cover is removed, the smoke from the braziers will be drawn into the negative pressure of the hole.
-The "rather bottomless pit" sucks.

-"Ah yes," said a voice to her right, "the serving girl!"
-Asarah turned her head and realized Wizard sat there behind a desk that was piled high with papers.

-"Accounts?" laughed Asarah.
-The EVIL wizard is doing the books?

-This took Dimsbury somewhat aback.
-"They are EVIL books."

-"Well, add this to your evil.
-You owe me for two mutton sandwiches and an Inn, which you burnt to the ground."

-Dimsbury shut a large ledger.
-"Oh, yes, the MLT's.
-Sadly, I forgot them, but at least I remembered the most important thing.
-You."

-"I know what you want," she said.
+"In the wrong hands, power is always dangerous."

+"There is a more powerful magic than this," she said.

-The Wizard rolled his eyes and pushed paper "and what is that?"
+"And what is that?" the Wizard asked.

-"Me," said Asarah, "You have taken me because you want a beautiful woman to bring comfort and pleasure to your life," she said with a roll of her hips.
-"And you think I will be attracted to you because you are a powerful man."

-"Yes," said the Dimsbury, "I am a powerful man.
-And intelligent as well, some may even say charming."

-Asarah snorted.
+"The force which draws Man to Woman," said Asarah, turning to face him and leaning her ample busom towards him as if it was an offering or a weapon.
+"You are a," she paused and bit her bottom lip, "*powerful* man.
+You take what you want.
+And you have taken me.
+Because you need a beautiful woman to bring comfort and pleasure to your life."

+"Is that right?"
+Dimsbury asked, not pulling away.

+"And you are afraid..."

+Dimsbury snorted in disgust.
+Asarah moved closer and continued, "...afraid that I will fear you because of your great power."

+"You don't fear me?"
+Dimsbury asked with an air of bemusement.

+"No. The force which draws a Woman to a Man is stronger than Fear."
+She leaned in to kiss him.
+Her full red lips moving in an approximation of hunger.
+Closer.
+Closer.
+Until, in the last millimeter, Dimsbury erupted in laughter, pouring the torrent of his foul breath into her face as if he was a sewer.

+Asarah recoiled in shock.
+Was everything in this dungeon gay?

-"But you.
-Wait, you think that?"
-Dimsbury looked around for someone to share the joke with.
+"You think that... excuse me," Dimsbury struggled to repress some very undignified giggles.
+Then he sighed and looked around for someone to share the joke with.
 But there was no one.
-"Ho, ho, ho, you cannot be serious."
+"You cannot be serious."

 "I am as serious as I am beautiful," Asarah said, almost choking on her own disgust for her words.
 But she had turned it over and over in her mind.
 Seducing this man was her only chance of getting out of this alive.